-As requested, we have updated our House Bill 2540 (HB 2540) analyses, previously sent on April 3, 2025 and April 23, 2025, to reflect the impact of additional modifications to the Tier 2 unreduced and reduced retirement ages, inclusion of 90% and 100% funded targets for FY 2045 and FY 2049, respectively, and updated redirected bond payments through FY 2049 on projected costs of the Teachers' Retirement System (TRS), the State Employees' Retirement System (SERS), and the State Universities Retirement System (SURS).
+As requested, we have updated our House Bill 2540 (HB 2540) analyses, previously sent on April 3, 2025, April 23, 2025, and May 13, 2025, to reflect updated redirected bond payments through FY 2049, alternate treatment of redirected bond payments, and an effective date of January 1, 2027, on projected costs of the Teachers' Retirement System (TRS), the State Employees' Retirement System (SERS), and the State Universities Retirement System (SURS).
 Due to limited data available, this analysis does not consider the impact of these changes for General Assembly Retirement System (GARS), Judges' Retirement System of Illinois (JRS), Chicago Teachers' Pension Fund (CTPF), Illinois Municipal Retirement Fund (IMRF), nor the Downstate or Chicago Police and Firefighters' Pension Funds.